A Mighty Girl's top picks of girl-empowering books for middle grade readers!

 Eva Nine was raised in an underground sanctuary by the robotic Muthr, but when her home is destroyed, the 12-year-old returns to the surface to search for other humans — who she knows must exist because of a strange piece of cardboard depicting a girl, an adult, a robot, and the letters "WondLa."
 But not all humans will be friends, and soon Eva finds herself making tough choices on her journey to a place she can call home.
 This unique story includes Augmented Reality maps so readers can follow Eva's journey in 3D.
 Fans of Eva can follow the rest of her story in A Hero for WondLa and The Battle for WondLa.
 The trilogy is also now available in a box set.

 Morrigan Crow knows she's cursed: she was born on the unluckiest day, she gets blamed for every misfortune, and everyone reminds her that she's doomed to die on midnight of her next birthday.
 Then a mysterious man named Jupiter North appears and whisks her away to a magical city called Nevermoor.
 But her residence isn't permanent: Morrigan is Jupiter's selection to compete for a place in the Wundrous Society... and if she fails, she'll have to face her deadly fate.
-Exciting, whimsical, and colorful, this first book in a planned series will be a favorite with readers who love fantasy and adventure.
+Exciting, whimsical, and colorful, this book will be a favorite with readers who love fantasy and adventure; Morrigan's adventures continue in Wundersmith: The Calling of Morrigan Crow.

 Sixteen people — including one extremely smart 13-year-old girl, Turtle — are offered the opportunity to live in an exclusive condo.
 Shortly after, they discover that they are also invited to the reading of Sam Westing’s will, where two million dollars rest on finding Westing’s murderer before the other potential heirs!
 Suspicions, lies, and alliances flurry through the group as Westing gets to play one last game.
 The fascinating cast of characters and fast pace make this a title that's hard to put down, and its complex, layered mystery story will have readers guessing to the end.